top of page

 ON APPROACH, the stately Hotel Del Coronado looks like a setting for "Masterpiece Theatre."
 It has that lofty look of an important location.
 Built in 1888 -- the largest wooden structure of its day.

-A proud landmark of San Diego, this Historic Hotel is inextricably linked to that of Coronado, referred to as "the island," by natives, but actually connected to mainland California.
+Hotel Del Coronado San Diego, is a Historic Hotel is inextricably linked to Coronado, referred to as "the island," by natives, but actually connected to mainland California.

-When built, this bechfront hotel drew attention for its opulence and size.
+When built, this beachfront hotel drew attention for its opulence and size.
 Designed as a Victorian seaside resort, it was large, impressive, grand.

 Marilyn Monroe on the beach at the Beach Hotel "the Del" in 1957, filming "Some Like It Hot."